 Registration: FLL participants are strongly encouraged to complete their registration by September 1st since the Challenge for the season is typically announced in late August

-Practices: Teams normally meet 2 times a week for a 2-3 hours at a time
+Practices: Teams normally meet 2 times a week for about 2 hours at a time

 Team size: Teams are purposefully small – typically not more than 5-6 students per team